 All UPK programs have the obligation to collect suspension and expulsion data.
 Programs must complete an incident report for each child they suspend for behavioral or disciplinary reasons for two or more hours out of the ten weekly entitled prekindergarten hours.

 Within five school days of the incident, submit the Prekindergarten Suspension and Expulsion Incident Report to the designated contact for the child’s school district of residence.

 The Agency of Education requires all public school districts to report student enrollment and other student data in the Agency’s VT Student Census platform for each child enrolled in the town’s or district’s educational programs, including UPK and early education programs.

 Memo to Business Managers and PreK Providers: Household Income Form Data Collection

 Memo to Superintendents, Principals, PreK Coordinators and Technology Leads: Prekindergarten Data Requirements

 Establishing Prekindergarten Regions

 Act 166 provides for the establishment of geographic limitations or “Prekindergarten Regions” in which a school board may choose to limit the geographic area within which it will pay tuition for prekindergarten education.
-Please contact Laura Greenwood for the most recent Prekindergarten Education Region Application.
+Please contact Kate Rogers for the most recent Prekindergarten Education Region Application.